Ruzhaya/Ruzhaya/README.md

 ---

 ### :woman_technologist: About Me:
-I am a Data Analyst :chart_with_downwards_trend: from Moscow.
+I am a full-stack Data Analyst :chart_with_downwards_trend: from Moscow.
-- :microscope: I'm taking a Data Science course at Practikum by Yandex
+- :microscope: I finished the Data Analysis $ Data Science course at Practikum by Yandex
 - :bar_chart: Training my hard-skills on the pet-projects
 - :camera_flash: In my free time, I'm interested in photography and logical quests and quizzes